alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### Memory used

 How much memory your Redis service instance is using to run itself and to store your app data.
-Memory limit is pre-set based on service plan and you cannot change this memory limit.
-If your service instance reaches its memory limit, it will start [evicting data keys](https://redis.io/topics/lru-cache).
-This may indicate that you need to review the size of the data you're storing, or that you need to upgrade your service plan.
+Redis service instances have a limited amount of memory to use.
+This memory limit is fixed based on your service plan and you cannot change this limit.

+Your Redis service instance will delete or [evict keys](https://redis.io/topics/lru-cache) when the instance reaches its memory limit.
+This may indicate you need to review the size of the data you're storing, or you need to upgrade your service plan.

 #### Swap memory used

-If your Redis service instance is running low on memory, it will start to swap memory onto the hard disk.
-To reduce memory swapping, you can reduce the amount of memory your Redis service instance uses or upgrade your service plan.
+If your Redis service instance is running low on memory, the instance will start to swap memory onto the hard disk.
+To reduce memory swapping, you can reduce the amount of memory your Redis service instance uses, or upgrade your service plan.

 #### Key evictions

 Your Redis service instance will delete or [evict keys](https://redis.io/topics/lru-cache) when the instance reaches its memory limit.
-Memory limit is pre-set based on service plan and you cannot change this memory limit.
+Memory limit is fixed based on your service plan and you cannot change this limit.

 Redis instances on the GOV.UK PaaS use the [volatile-lru policy](https://redis.io/topics/lru-cache#eviction-policies).
 This means Redis instances can only evict keys that have a set expiry time.
 Your Redis service instance will try to evict less recently used keys first.
-If your service instance cannot evict any keys, it will return errors when executing commands that increase memory use.
+If your service instance cannot evict any keys, the instance will return errors when executing commands that increase memory use.
 Upgrade your service plan to reduce key eviction.

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to find out your plan's memory limit.

 #### Open connections

 How many open connections there are to your Redis service instance.
-Unexpectedly high values may indicate problems with your apps' connection management, or that you need to upgrade your service plan.
+If the values are unexpectedly high, you may need to optimise how your app connects to your service instance, or upgrade your service plan.
 Unexpectedly low values may indicate that your service instance is unavailable.

 #### Cache hits and misses

 The number of successful and unsuccessful Redis key lookups.
-If the number of cache misses is higher than the number of cache hits, this could indicate an issue with your app implementation.
+If the number of cache misses is higher than the number of cache hits, you may need to optimise how you implemented your app.

 #### Item count